apache/gravitino/docs/how-to-build.md

 + Linux or macOS operating system
 + Git
-+ A Java Development Kit version 8 to 17 version installed in your environment to launch Gradle
++ A Java Development Kit version 8 to 17 installed in your environment to launch Gradle
 + Optionally Docker to run integration tests

 Note: